abe-frickelbude/arch-linux-install-guide/Cinnamon-tweaks.md

 * Now launch `Themes` from the menu and set the individual components as desired.
 * Themes that _are more visually appealing than the default Adwaita nonsense_:
     * Ultimate Dark (with whatever accent color you prefer)
+      * Be aware that Ultima Dark has apparently discontinued support for Cinnamon, so you'll need to dowload and install one of the archived versions (the last one is 3.34, seems to be the same as the current one except the current one removed Cinnamon support for some reason)
     * Win10 - gives an appearance very close to original Windows 10

 ## Enable "night mode" using redshift